EthanMCox/Startup/notes.md

 * I need a database to call, but for now use localStorage
 * localStorage.setItem('user', user);
 * localStorage.setItem('object', JSON.stringify(myObject)
-* On application tab of inspext, can see all of the local storage data.
+* On application tab of inspect, can see all of the local storage data.

 # Lecture 2/20/2024
 ## Promises